MSLNZ/msl-nlf/docs/getting_started.rst

       ResultParameter(name='a2', value=4.4815604681..., uncert=0.3315980376..., label='slope')
     )

-There are multiple ways to add a parameter to an :class:`~msl.nlf.parameter.InputParameters` instance.
-Above, we showed that calling :meth:`~msl.nlf.model.Model.create_parameters` is one way to create an :class:`~msl.nlf.parameter.InputParameters` instance.
+We showed above that calling :meth:`~msl.nlf.model.Model.create_parameters` is one way to create an :class:`~msl.nlf.parameter.InputParameters` instance.
 It can also be instantiated directly

 .. code-block:: pycon

     >>> from msl.nlf import InputParameters
     >>> params = InputParameters()

-To add a parameter to the collection of :class:`~msl.nlf.parameter.InputParameters`, you could explicitly add an instance of an :class:`~msl.nlf.parameter.InputParameter` object (using the :meth:`~msl.nlf.parameter.InputParameters.add` method or as one would add items to a :class:`dict` -- using square brackets),
+There are multiple ways to add a parameter to an :class:`~msl.nlf.parameter.InputParameters` object.
+To add a parameter, you could explicitly add an instance of an :class:`~msl.nlf.parameter.InputParameter` (using the :meth:`~msl.nlf.parameter.InputParameters.add` method or as one would add items to a :class:`dict`)

 .. code-block:: pycon